twitter/communitynotes/content/rating-notes.md

 aliases: ["/rating-notes", "/contributing/rating-notes", "/contributing/rating"]
 ---

-There are two ways to find Tweets with Birdwatch notes in order to rate their quality:
+There are two ways to find Tweets with Community Notes in order to rate their quality:

-## Rating notes on the Birdwatch site
+## Rating notes on the Community Notes site

-Go to the [**Birdwatch Site's Home page**](https://birdwatch.twitter.com) and choose any Tweet to see notes that contributors have added to it.
+Go to the [**Community Notes Home page**](https://birdwatch.twitter.com) and choose any Tweet to see notes that contributors have added to it.
 There are three main timelines on this page:

 - **Needs your help:** Contains Tweets with notes where you can have the most impact when rating.
-This tab is only visible to Birdwatch contributors.
+This tab is only visible to Community Notes contributors.

 - **New:** Contains Tweets with the most recent notes.